skunkworks-africa/courses/OWASP-Top-10-Secure-Coding-Best-Practices/README.md

 Throughout the five-day program, you will dive into each vulnerability, understand its significance, and learn how to mitigate it effectively.
 From the basics of secure coding to hands-on coding challenges and a capstone project, you'll gain practical experience that will enhance your ability to write secure code.
 This course follows Bloom's Taxonomy, ensuring a well-structured learning experience that spans from acquiring knowledge to evaluating coding practices.

 By the end of this course, you'll be well-equipped to identify and address common security risks, construct secure code segments, and evaluate your coding practices for potential security issues.
-Join us in this journey to become a proficient secure coder and protector of web applications.
+Join us on this journey to become a proficient secure coder and protector of web applications.

 ## Company Details
 - **Company:** Skunkworks EdTech